imagej/imagej.github.io/pages/Generic_dialog.md

 By default, script and plugins process the last selected image.
 However sometime one needs to specify different images or files as input.
+The subclass {% include Javadoc content="project = Fiji | package =
-The subclass  provides a couple of handful methods for such cases, while all methods shown above are inherited from the GenericDialog class.
+fiji/util/gui | class = GenericDialogPlus" %} provides a couple of
+handful methods for such cases, while all methods shown above are inherited from the GenericDialog class.

 ``` python
 from fiji.util.gui import GenericDialogPlus